MPramodhkumar/MPramodhkumar/README.md

 Hi 👋, everyone!
 I am Pursuing Computer Science & Engineering.

-I am always ready to have new experiences, meet new people and learn new things.
+I am always ready to have new experiences, meet new people, and learn new things🤝

-I like pushing myself and taking up new challenges.
+I like pushing myself and taking up new challenges 🚀

-I enjoy reading books and Solving problems using Computer Science.
+I enjoy reading books and Solving problems using Computer Science💭

 I enjoy building Software Projects.

-I love playing music 🎵, video editing and Graphic designing.
+I love playing music 🎵, video editing, and Graphic designing.

-I love Probability and Calculus, I enjoy challenges that enables me to grow.
+I love Probability and Calculus, I enjoy challenges that enable me to grow.

-I love reading books on almost all genres.
-I also like playing Shuttle 🏸 & Chess♟️
+I love reading books of almost all genres.
+I also like playing Shuttle 🏸, Chess ♟️& Cricket 🏏